 Jean Cooper Moran

-Jean’s background is in technology, overseas development and medical research and she uses some of that experience in her poetry and novel-writing.
-To date, she has completed two full-length novels for the Young Adult market and is creating a collection of poems using themes and stories from ecology and medicine.
-She has written three full length plays, one of which was short-listed for the Kenneth Branagh Drama Writing award in 2018, and enjoyed writing a panto script for a government department, performed in 2016.
-She enjoys the support of and involvement with DWC who welcome new writers and those developing their craft.
+Jean’s background is in technology, overseas development and medical research and she uses some of that experience in her poetry and novel writing.
+With a DWC partner she is creating a collection of poems using themes and stories from ecology and medicine.
+In 2021 she was awarded first poetry prize in the Hammond House International Literary Competition, and is published in their anthology ‘Survival’.
+Her short story ‘Walking Water’ won the Writers Bureau award in 2020, and her historical short stories were longlisted in the HWA/Dorothy Dunnett Short Story award in 2019 and 2021.
+She has written three full-length plays, one of which was short-listed for the Kenneth Branagh Drama Writing award in 2018, and enjoyed writing a panto script for a government department.
+Her children’s novel ‘Travellers’ for ages 8-12 years is coming out in 2022.
+Support and involvement with DWC is important to her because DWC welcomes new writers and those developing their craft.
 She agrees that entering competitions for writers is great because ‘hope springs eternal and it’s good practice.’

 She co-edited Forest Leaves 5.

-She has written a series The Quartet of Innocence, four fantasy books for children 8-13.
-She has also published an adult novel The Story Teller Gene, a historical novel based on past life regression.
+- She has published an adult novel The Story Teller Gene, a historical novel where the events are experienced through past life regression.

-Felicity has also produced and illustrated books to assist children who wet the bed using hypnosis.
+- Felicity has also produced and illustrated two books to highlight marine pollution.
+Called The Princess who saved the ocean

 Facebook: Bluebell Publications.co.uk

 I have been an avid reader, and writer of fiction over the last twenty years.
 These days I take it more seriously.
 My catalogue to date amounts to approximately 35 short stories and several attempts at a novel.
 Currently, I am working on a full-length novel.